-1 §302304.
-Contracts and cooperative agreements 2 (a) STATE.-A State may carry out all or any part of its responsibilities 3 under this chapter by contract or cooperative agreement with a qualified 4 nonprofit organization or educational institution.
-5 (b) Secretary.- 6 (1) IN GENERAL.- 7 (A) AUTHORITY TO ASSIST SECRETARY.-Subject to paragraphs 8 (3) and (4), the Secretary may enter into contracts or cooperative 9 agreements with a State Historic Preservation Officer for any 10 State authorizing the Officer to assist the Secretary in carrying 11 out one or more of the following responsibilities within that State: 12 (i) Identification and preservation of historic property.
+1 § 302304.
+Contracts and cooperative agreements 2 (a) State.-A State may carry out all or any part of its responsibilities 3 under this chapter by contract or cooperative agreement with a qualified 4 nonprofit organization or educational institution.
+5 (b) Secretary.- 6 (1) In general.- 7 (A) Authority to assist secretary.-Subject to paragraphs 8 (3) and (4), the Secretary may enter into contracts or cooperative 9 agreements with a State Historic Preservation Officer for any 10 State authorizing the Officer to assist the Secretary in carrying 11 out one or more of the following responsibilities within that State: 12 (i) Identification and preservation of historic property.
 13 (ii) Determination of the eligibility of property for listing 14 on the National Register.
 15 (iii) Preparation of nominations for inclusion on the Na- 16 tional Register.
 17 (iv) Maintenance of historical and archeological data bases.
 18 (v) Evaluation of eligibility for Federal preservation incen- 19 tives.
 20 (B) AUTHORITY TO MAINTAIN NATIONAL REGISTER.-Nothing 21 in subparagraph (A) shall be construed to provide that any State 22 Historic Preservation Officer or any other person other than the 23 Secretary shall have the authority to maintain the National Reg- 24 ister for properties in any State.
-25 (2) REQUIREMENTS.-The Secretary may enter into a contract or 26 cooperative agreement under paragraph (1) only if- 27 (A) the State Historic Preservation Officer has requested the 28 additional responsibility; 29 (B) the Secretary has approved the State historic preservation 30 program pursuant to sections 302301 and 302302 of this title; 31 (C) the State Historic Preservation Officer agrees to carry out 32 the additional responsibility in a timely and efficient manner ac- 33 ceptable to the Secretary and the Secretary determines that the 34 Officer is fully capable of carrying out the responsibility in that 35 manner; 36 (D) the State Historic Preservation Officer agrees to permit the 37 Secretary to review and revise, as appropriate in the discretion of 38 the Secretary, decisions made by the Officer pursuant to the con- 39 tract or cooperative agreement; and 40 (E) the Secretary and the State Historic Preservation Officer 41 agree on the terms of additional financial assistance to the State,
+25 (2) REQUIREMENTS.-The Secretary may enter into a contract or 26 cooperative agreement under paragraph (1) only if- (A) the State Historic Proceduration Officer has recreated the 27 (A) the State Historic Preservation Officer has requested the 28 additional responsibility; (B) the Secretary has approved the State historic preservation 29 30 program pursuant to sections 302301 and 302302 of this title; 31 (C) the State Historic Preservation Officer agrees to carry out 32 the additional responsibility in a timely and efficient manner ac- 33 ceptable to the Secretary and the Secretary determines that the 34 Officer is fully capable of carrying out the responsibility in that 35 manner; 36 (D) the State Historic Preservation Officer agrees to permit the 37 Secretary to review and revise, as appropriate in the discretion of 38 the Secretary, decisions made by the Officer pursuant to the con- 39 tract or cooperative agreement; and 40 (E) the Secretary and the State Historic Preservation Officer 10 (12) the secretary and the state Historic Frescivation Officer agree on the terms of additional financial assistance to the State,